 This section focuses on specialist homelessness services funded by government under the National Housing and Homelessness Agreement (NHHA).
-The NHHA came into effect from 1 July 2018, replacing the National Affordable Housing Agreement and the associated National Partnership Agreement on Homelessness.
-Other non-specialist homelessness services are not included in this Report.
+Other non-specialist homelessness services are not included in this report.
+The NHHA was in effect from 1 July 2018 to 30 June 2024.
+On 1 July 2024, the NHHA was replaced with the National Agreement on Social Housing and Homelessness.

 The Indicator results tab uses data from the data tables to provide information on the performance for each indicator in the Indicator framework.
-The same data are also available in CSV format.
+The same data is also available in CSV format.